 DIRECT LENDING RISK.
-To the extent the Fund is the sole lender in privately offered debt, it may be solely responsible for the expense of servicing that debt, including, if necessary, taking legal actions to foreclose on any security instrument securing the debt (e.g., the mortgage or, in the case of a mezzanine loan, the pledge).
+To the extent an Investment Fund or the Fund is the sole lender in privately offered debt, it may be solely responsible for the expense of servicing that debt, including, if necessary, taking legal actions to foreclose on any security instrument securing the debt (e.g., the mortgage or, in the case of a mezzanine loan, the pledge).
 This may increase the risk and expense to the Fund compared to syndicated or publicly offered debt.

 DIRECT ORIGINATION RISK.
-A significant portion of the Fund's investments may be originated.
+A significant portion of the Fund's investments (and those of Investment Funds) may be originated.
 The results of the Fund's operations depend on several factors, including the availability of opportunities for the origination or acquisition of target investments, the level and volatility of interest rates, the availability of adequate short and long-term financing, conditions in the financial markets and economic conditions.
 Further, the Fund's inability to raise capital and the risk of portfolio company defaults may materially and adversely affect the Fund's investment originations, business, liquidity, financial condition, results of operations and its ability to make distributions to its Shareholders.
-In addition, competition for originations of and investments in the Fund's target investments may lead to the price of such assets increasing or the decrease of interest income from loans originated by the Fund, which may further limit its ability to generate desired returns.
-Also, as a result of this competition, desirable investments in the Fund's target investments may be limited in the future, and the Fund may not be able to take advantage of attractive investment opportunities from time to time, as the Fund can provide no assurance that the Investment Manager will be able to identify and make investments that are consistent with its investment objective.
+In addition, competition for originations of and investments in the Fund's (or an Investment Fund's) target investments may lead to the price of such assets increasing or the decrease of interest income from loans originated by the Fund or an Investment Fund, which may further limit its ability to generate desired returns.
+Also, as a result of this competition, desirable investments may be limited in the future, and the Fund (and the Investment Funds) may not be able to take advantage of attractive investment opportunities from time to time, as the Fund can provide no assurance that the Investment Manager or any Underlying Manager will be able to identify and make investments that are consistent with its investment objective.